pkirwan/scouts-two-sections/readme.md

 ## Webpage
-This repository contains the static webpage of https://www.21sthammersmith.org.uk.
+This repository contains the pre-scouts version of the webpage for 21st Hammersmith Scout Group.

 ## License